aumouvantsillage/guillaume.baierouge.fr/src/2021-01-16-simulating-digital-circuits-in-racket.md

     (gcd-step a^ b^)))
 ```

-With this version, the GCD circuit will be organized as a cascade of `N-1`
+If we unroll the loop, we can synthesize `gcd` as a cascade of `N-1`
 instances of `gcd-step`.
 The function `gcd-step` itself can easily be synthesized into a combinational
 circuit with two inputs and two outputs.